 On this page

-It is estimated that up to 90 percent of cases of the most common form of cervical cancer could be prevented if women have a smear test every three years.
+Up to 90 percent of cases of the most common form of cervical cancer can be prevented if women have a smear test every three years.

 The National Screening programme is available to all women in New Zealand between 20 and 70 years old.
 The programme was set up in 1990 to reduce the number of women who develop cancer of the cervix and the number who die from it.